Drag reduction via separation control using plasma actuators on a truck cabin side: Introduction

 Cab deflectors, side skirts, and roof fairings progressively became widely adopted on long-haul as well as smaller delivery trucks. \cite{park_2024_2024}, in a study conducted on 26 major fleet operators covering 5\% of the heavy-duty vehicles in North America, showed that 90\% of the trucks now use trailer skirts.
 However, despite encouraging results, boat tail plates and other wake reduction devices are far from being frequent on heavy-duty vehicles.

 One of the drawbacks of these passive devices is that they are designed for given nominal conditions.
 Overcoming this limitation, technological advances have enabled the development of active flow control systems that can adapt to external conditions.
 Jets are a common example of such actuators that have successfully been used for drag reduction on heavy-duty vehicles. \cite{englar_advanced_2001} pioneered their use in truck aerodynamics, achieving net power savings of up to 43\%.
-Furthermore, they investigated the capability of blowing devices to generate moments to act on directional stability. \cite{pfeiffer_robust_2018} and \cite{semaan_aerodynamic_2023} recently pursued these efforts and developed advanced control strategies to enhance the aerodynamic performance of a shortened GTS while maintaining lateral directional stability in several wind directions.
+Furthermore, they investigated the capability of blowing devices to generate moments to act on directional stability. \cite{pfeiffer_robust_2018} and \cite{semaan_aerodynamic_2023} recently pursued these efforts and developed advanced control strategies to enhance the aerodynamic performance of a shortened \ac{GTS} while maintaining lateral directional stability in several wind directions.

-Since the early 2000s, dielectric-barrier discharge (DBD) plasma actuators have emerged as a new type of actuator to control fluid flows.
-Despite their relatively low induced velocity, they can energize a boundary layer and have a very fast response time.
-They are easily controllable with an alternating current (AC) signal and can seamlessly be embedded into larger bodies, making them an ideal candidate for flow separation control. \cite{benard_benefits_2011} successfully used a single laminar DBD to control separation over an airfoil. \cite{roy_dielectric_2016} and \cite{wang_aerodynamic_2022} placed different geometries of actuators on the top and the sides of a trailer, and respectively achieved 15\% and 9\% drag reduction with comb-shaped actuators, arguably capable of acting on a wider range of separation locations than a simple linear actuator.
+Since the early 2000s, \ac{DBD} plasma actuators have emerged as a new type of actuator to control fluid flows.
+Despite their relatively low induced velocity, they can energize a boundary layer, have a very fast response time and can seamlessly be embedded into larger bodies, making them an ideal candidate for flow separation control.
+Several types of \ac{DBD} plasma actuators have successfully been used to control flow separation. \cite{benard_benefits_2011} used a single linear \ac{DBD} fed by \ac{AC} to control separation over an airfoil. \cite{roy_dielectric_2016} and \cite{wang_aerodynamic_2022} placed different geometries of actuators on the top and the sides of a trailer, and respectively achieved 15\% and 9\% drag reduction with comb-shaped actuators, arguably capable of acting on a wider range of separation locations than a simple linear actuator.
+Another interesting type of \ac{DBD} are the \unit{\nano \second}- and \unit{\micro \second}-pulsed plasma actuators.
+They provide higher control authority for separation control due to intense transient energy deposition and shock-induced momentum transfer and have recently reached enough maturity for integration in real flight applications \citep{su_uav_2018}.
+However, their very fast voltage rise may produce interferences in electronic devices and induce current in nearby conducting materials; furthermore, the high-voltage signal can reflect on the discontinuities of the transmission cables \citep{kotsonis_diagnostics_2015}.
+Consequently, they require careful design of the electric supply circuit and prevention of electromagnetic interferences.